emera86/SASmanual-MkDocs/SASmanual/docs/sas-outputs/templates.md

 RUN;
 ```

+!!! note
+    Remember to add to the extracted template a `PROC TEMPLATE;` at the beginning and a `RUN;` at the end to be able to run it directly.

 ### Revert Template Changes

 The following statements delete the modified template from `SASUSER.TEMPLAT` and revert to the default template in